pymatgen.util package

 Parameters:

-Returns a formula of a form like AxB1-x (x=0.5) for disordered structures.
+Get a formula of a form like AxB1-x (x=0.5) for disordered structures.
 Will only return a formula for disordered structures with one kind of disordered site at present.

 Parameters:

-• disordered_struct – a disordered structure
+• disordered_struct (Structure) – a disordered structure.

-• fmt (str) – ‘plain’, ‘HTML’ or ‘LaTeX’
+• fmt (str) – ‘plain’, ‘HTML’ or ‘LaTeX’,

-Returns (str): a disordered formula string
+a disordered formula string

 Parameters:

-• afloat (float) – a float
+• afloat (float) – The float to be formatted.

-• ignore_ones (bool) – if true, floats of 1 are ignored.
+• ignore_ones (bool) – if true, floats of 1.0 are ignored.

-• tol (float) – Tolerance to round to nearest int. i.e. 2.0000000001 -> 2
+• tol (float) – Absolute tolerance to round to nearest int. i.e. (2 + 1E-9) -> 2.

 Returns:

-A string representation of the float for formulas.
+Formatted float for formulas.

 htmlify(formula: str) str[source]

-Generates a HTML formatted formula, e.g. Fe2O3 is transformed to Fe<sub>2</sub>O</sub>3</sub>.
+Generate a HTML formatted formula, e.g. Fe2O3 is transformed to Fe<sub>2</sub>O</sub>3</sub>.

 Note that Composition now has a to_html_string() method that may be used instead.